berkeley-dsep-infra/datahub/docs/admins/howto/clusterswitch.md

 This document describes how to switch an existing hub to a new cluster.
 The example used here refers to moving all UC Berkeley Datahubs.

 You might find it easier to switch to a new cluster if you're running a [very old k8s version](https://cloud.google.com/kubernetes-engine/docs/release-notes), or in lieu of performing a [cluster credential rotation](https://cloud.google.com/kubernetes-engine/docs/how-to/credential-rotation).
+Sometimes starting from scratch is easier than an iterative and potentially destructive series of operations.

 ## Create a new cluster
 1. Create a new cluster using the specifications here: